poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

         subprocess.run(shell_string, shell=True, universal_newlines=True)

     if __name__ == "__main__":
-        #~ prefix = "x-terminal-emulator -e" # Separate terminal for every client, you can replace xterm with your terminal
+        #~ prefix = "x-terminal-emulator -e" # Separate terminal for every client; you can replace xterm with your terminal
-        #~ prefix = "xterm -e" # Separate terminal for every client, you can replace xterm with your terminal
+        #~ prefix = "xterm -e" # Separate terminal for every client; you can replace xterm with your terminal
         prefix = ""
         #~ postfix = " -d" # Debug
         #~ postfix = " -q" # Quiet